 - Sense of sex as dirty

-- Sexual phobias of many kinds
+- Sexual phobias of all kinds

 - Difficulties in discussing sex